softvis-research/jqa-dashboard/README.md

 ## Docker ##

 The dashboard can also be run via Docker.
-Therefore you can use [these containers on Docker Hub](https://hub.docker.com/r/tmewes/jqa-dashboard/tags/).
+Therefore, you can use these [pre-built Docker images](https://hub.docker.com/r/visualsoftwareanalytics/jqa-dashboard/tags/).
-To run the dashboard, simply run this docker command.

 ```
+$ docker pull visualsoftwareanalytics/jqa-dashboard:dashboard
-$ docker run -it -p 3000:3000 tmewes/jqa-dashboard:dashboard
+$ docker run -it -p 3000:3000 visualsoftwareanalytics/jqa-dashboard:dashboard
 ```

 If needed, you can use one of these commands to additionally run a Neo4j server with sample data already loaded.

 ```
+$ docker pull visualsoftwareanalytics/jqa-dashboard:neo4j-junit
-$ docker run -it -p 7474:7474 -p 7687:7687 tmewes/jqa-dashboard:neo4j-junit
+$ docker run -it -p 7474:7474 -p 7687:7687 visualsoftwareanalytics/jqa-dashboard:neo4j-junit
 ```

 or

 ```
+$ docker pull visualsoftwareanalytics/jqa-dashboard:neo4j-petclinic
-$ docker run -it -p 7474:7474 -p 7687:7687 tmewes/jqa-dashboard:neo4j-petclinic
+$ docker run -it -p 7474:7474 -p 7687:7687 visualsoftwareanalytics/jqa-dashboard:neo4j-petclinic
 ```

 ## Contributing ##

-* ⇄ Pull requests and ★ Stars are always welcome.
-* Read the [contributing guide](CONTRIBUTING.md) to get started.
+⇄ Pull requests and ★ Stars are always welcome.
+We invite you to read the [contributing guide](CONTRIBUTING.md) to get started.

 ## External Credits ##